joeymeere/daemon/docs/CoreConcepts.md

 Servers can provide four different types of tools:

 1. Server Tools

     Server tools are *not* called during the message lifecycle, and instead are called on-demand.
 Examples of these types of tools are registration tools (such as those called on the Identity Server during instancing) or a transaction submission tool that has the Daemon submit a signed payload to a server to have it processed.

 2. Context Tools

     Context tools are the first set of tools to be called during the message lifecycle.
     They are used to add additional context (like memories or price data for token, or whatever else) Context servers can also fill out a list of tools the LLM might make use of in the Actions step to give it context around that

 3. Action Tools

     Actions tools are called to take the generated text and then take actions on it (like creating a transaction for buying a token).

 4. Post Process Tools

     Post Process Tools are the last set of tools to be called and they do things like create new memories based on generated text + actions taken.

 <div class="callout">
     One thing to note is that each step (Context, Action, Post Process) calls all of the tools of that type from all of the servers registered to that Daemon.
     This means that if you want to *not* run a particular tool for a given input, it's up to the *tool* to figure out if it should be run or not.
-Check out [common patterns](./FAQ.md) on how to accomplish this with individual tool checks or through a Server Router pattern.
+Check out FAQ for common patterns. on how to accomplish this with individual tool checks or through a Server Router pattern.
 </div>